Concordia University: Finances

-In 2020–21 year, Concordia received $523.1 million in revenue.
-Fifty-three per cent of the university's revenue comes from grants of the Government of Quebec, which are given based on the student population.
-As of 2022, the university's foundation has $344.004 million in its endowment.
+In the 2021–22 year, Concordia received $586.5 million in revenue.
+Fifty-two per cent of the university's revenue comes from grants of the Government of Quebec, which are given based on the student population.
+As of 2022, the university's foundation has $358.451 million in its endowment.
 In November 2017, Concordia launched the Campaign for Concordia.
-The campaign's main target is to raise $250 million to support the university's nine strategic directions that will advance Concordia's position as "Canada’s next-generation university".
+The campaign's original target was $250 million, since raised to $350 million.
+Its goal is to support the university's nine strategic directions that will advance Concordia's position as "Canada's next-generation university."
 In January 2018, Concordia President Alan Shepard reported that the university had already reached "more than halfway" of its goal.
-As of 2021, the campaign is still ongoing.
+As of 2023, the campaign is still ongoing.

 Academics

 Students begin their university studies in September or, in some cases, in January or May.
 An undergraduate degree normally requires three or four years of full-time study, a master's one to three years, and a PhD at least four years.
 Diplomas and certificates usually take no longer than a year and a half to complete.

 Concordia has more than 400 undergraduate programs under the Faculty of Arts and Science, the Gina Cody School of Engineering and Computer Science, the Faculty of Fine Arts and the John Molson School of Business.
 Students are normally enrolled in one of these faculties but may take courses from any of the others as part of their studies.
 Class sizes vary from 30 to 400 students.

-The School of Graduate Studies offers about 70 programs leading to master's and doctoral degrees, as well as graduate diplomas and certificates for professionals seeking to upgrade their knowledge and skills.
+The School of Graduate Studies offers about 120 programs leading to master's and doctoral degrees, and graduate diplomas and certificates for professionals seeking to upgrade their knowledge and skills.

 Concordia Continuing Education offers university-level studies and training to those from diverse backgrounds and stages of life.

-The Institute for Co-operative Education administers more than 45 bachelor's and master's programs in an alternating co-op work-study format.
+The Institute for Co-operative Education administers more than 70 bachelor's and master's programs in an alternating co-op work-study format.
 Concordia's co-op programs enable students to enrich their learning by participating in career-relevant 12–17-week full-time, paid work terms.
 Depending on their faculty and major, co-op students will usually graduate with a minimum of 12 months of academically relevant work experience.
 There are also Industrial Experience and Professional Experience options in certain disciplines that enable students to participate in a summer-only work term.
 Concordia is a member of the Canadian Association for Co-operative Education (CAFCE).

-During the 2020–2021 academic year, there were 37,272 undergraduate students, 9,539 graduate students and 4,442 continuing education students enrolled at Concordia.
+During the 2023–2024 academic year, there were 35,795 undergraduate students, 9,650 graduate students and 4,269 continuing education students enrolled at Concordia.